HenryLabResearch/ABX_mouse_gut/Notebooks/README.md

 # Code overview

+These Notebooks were executed in our Server environment and relied heavily on the `agoracommutil.py` util file, which implicity imports a [utility package](https://github.com/cshenry/chenry_utility_module/tree/master/lib/chenry_utility_module).
+The installed packages of our Python kernel (not all necessarily being in these Notebooks) is presented in the `installed_packaged.txt` file.

 ## ASVCommunityModeling.ipynb

 The code in this Notebook acquired the genome-scale models from KBase and computed the SMIPPs, MMIPPs, and community fluxes that are the core of the modeling results.
-This Notebook uses the `agoracommutil.py` file, which implicity imports a [utility package](https://github.com/cshenry/chenry_utility_module/tree/master/lib/chenry_utility_module) that must be installed to run this Notebook.

 ## degenerate_models_statistics.ipynb